H-1B Application Procedure and Packet

 Once the petition is approved, the Form I-797, Notice of Action (H-1B approval notice) will be mailed to ISSS.
 The Scholar Advisor will notify the department to pick up the documents.

 If the employee is out of the U.S., the documents will be sent to him/her by the employing department for the visa application at the U.S. Consulate.
 This process is known as Consular Notification.
-The employee may only enter the U.S. up to 10 days prior to the start date on the approval notice and will present the H-1B documents to Human Resources upon arrival at GSU for completion of the I-9.
+The employee may only enter the U.S. up to 10 days prior to the start date on the approval notice and will present the H-1B documents to Human Resources upon arrival at Georgia State for completion of the I-9.

 Please use the packet below to complete the paperwork for your potential H-1B Scholar and return the materials to ISSS.